matthiaskoenig/pkdb/README.md

 ```

 ### Container logs
-To get access to individual container logs use `docker container logs <container>`, e.g., to see the
+To get access to individual container logs use `docker container logs <container>`.
+For instance to check the
 django backend logs use
 ```bash
 docker container logs pkdb_backend_1